A closer look at Innoviz Technologies Ltd. (INVZ) is warranted

 Sponsored

-On November 17, 2021, Goldman Upgraded Innoviz Technologies Ltd. (NASDAQ: INVZ) to Buy.
-A report published by Berenberg on May 25, 2021, Initiated its previous ‘Buy’ rating for INVZ.
-Cantor Fitzgerald also rated INVZ shares as ‘Overweight’, setting a target price of $14 on the company’s shares in an initiating report dated May 19, 2021.
-Goldman Initiated an Neutral rating on April 19, 2021, and assigned a price target of $11.
+On September 20, 2022, JP Morgan started tracking Innoviz Technologies Ltd. (NASDAQ: INVZ) recommending Overweight.
+A report published by Goldman on November 17, 2021, Upgraded its rating to ‘Buy’ for INVZ.
+Berenberg also rated INVZ shares as ‘Buy’, setting a target price of $13 on the company’s shares in an initiating report dated May 25, 2021.
+Cantor Fitzgerald Initiated an Overweight rating on May 19, 2021, and assigned a price target of $14.
+Goldman initiated its ‘Neutral’ rating for INVZ, as published in its report on April 19, 2021.

 Analysis of Innoviz Technologies Ltd. (INVZ)